smartcontractkit/documentation/docs/chainlink-keepers/job-scheduler.md

 # Trigger Selection

-Once you have successfully connected your wallet, you will have options to create a trigger mechanism for automation.
+Once you have successfully connected your wallet, you will have options to select a trigger mechanism for automation.
 The trigger specifies what Keeper Nodes should look at to determine if your Upkeep should be performed.
-The page presents two options:

-- [Time-based triggers](#using-time-based-triggers): Uses a time schedule (CRON) to execute your smart contract function according to the schedule
+- [Time-based triggers](#using-time-based-triggers) use a time schedule (CRON) to execute deployed smart contract function according to the schedule
-- [Custom logic triggers](#using-custom-logic-triggers): Uses a Keeper-compatible contract that you deployed to determine when to perform your Upkeep.
+- [Custom logic triggers](#using-custom-logic-triggers) use a Keeper-compatible contract that you deployed to determine when to perform your Upkeep.

 To learn how to create Keeper-compatible contracts, see [Making Keepers-compatible Contracts](../compatible-contracts).